- Years2 years

 Who may apply

-The Master's Programme in Physics, specialization acoustics, is not offered to international students.
+The Master's Programme in Physics, specialization acoustics, is not offered to applicants from outside the European Union/EEA and Switzerland.

 For more information about the application procedure for students residing in Norway (with Norwegian ID-number) please see: